 The EPA says its goal is “a comprehensive understanding of the data” and to “develop joint findings and conclusions” with the state.
 “It is important to the public and communities throughout the Hudson Valley that EPA and NYSDEC collaborate as agencies and give this the attention it deserves,” said a representative of the EPA’s Region 2 office.

 Doran said the EPA’s increased willingness to work with the state is a cause for cautious optimism, although there’s still a lot that will need to happen in order to compel GE to continue the cleanup.
-“We certainly hope that happens, and we’re more hopeful now,” she said.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“We certainly hope that happens, and we’re more hopeful now,” she said.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.